NVE/ebm/docs/source/user_guide.rst

   # This is the default cammand, where the output file is energy-use-vertical.xlsx located
   # in the output directory
-  ebm energy-use output/energy-use-vertical.xlsx`
+  ebm energy-use output/energy-use-vertical.xlsx

+.. csv-table:: Output from using the command above
+  :file: tables\example_seven_output.csv
+  :header-rows: 1

-  # This command will write the output file in horizontal format with the name energy-use.xlsx
+.. # This command will write the output file in horizontal format with the name energy-use.xlsx
-  ebm --horizontal energy-use output/energy-use.xlsx
+.. ebm --horizontal energy-use output/energy-use.xlsx

 .. .. math::